How to Secure Your Seattle Home This Spring

 However, some neighborhoods in Seattle are notorious for having problems with crime, burglaries, and assault.
 These are, for example, the areas around Pike and Pine Street or south of Dearborn Street.
 The former is known in the city as 'The Jungle,' which is indicative of what you might expect there.
 Namely, Seattle's homeless have found refuge in this part of the city, which is why it has gotten this moniker.

-[caption id="attachment_1249602" align="aligncenter" width="742"]a key in a lock Even though Seattle is generally safe, just locking your door to keep it secure might not be enough.[/caption]
+[caption id="attachment_1249602" align="aligncenter" width="742"] Even though Seattle is generally safe, just locking your door to keep it secure might not be enough.[/caption]

 So, what should you do to secure your Seattle home this spring?
 Read on to find out.